ArgonneCPAC/opencosmo-examples/02-Advanced/README.md

 If you haven't already, check out the [getting started](/00-Getting-Started) and [intermediate](/01-Intermediate) activities.

+### Tutorials

+- Load the particle data and profile data from a cluster-mass halo, visualize the halo and plot the profile

+- Investigate lightcone data

 ### Activities

 - Fit an NFW profile to the radial profiles in a sample of halos of your choice from the Frontier-E simulation.
 Plot the relationship between m_200_c and r_200_c for your fits.
 Compare your results to the values of these parameters already present in the catalog.